Excidion/reproML/reproML/docs/structure.md

 ### Raw data should be immutable[^1]
-Don't ever edit your **raw data**, especially not manually, and especially not in Excel.
+Don't ever edit your raw data, especially not manually, and especially not in Excel.
 Don't overwrite your raw data.
 Don't save multiple versions of the raw data.
 Treat the data (and its format) as immutable as possible.